davismj/davismj.github.io/_posts/2017-5-7-template-constants.md

 # Notes

-This pattern is not limited to Enums, but I recommend only using this pattern to add constant values to your templates.
+This pattern is not limited to Enums, but I recommend only using this pattern to add read-only values to your templates.
 Furthermore, you can use [`aurelia.globalResources`](http://aurelia.io/hub.html#/doc/article/aurelia/templating/latest/templating-html-behaviors-introduction/5) to introduce globally available constants.
 For example, you can use the following code to expose the current date and time anywhere in your view:

 ```javascript
 beforeBind(view: View) {